How to make baked zucchini fries

 Looking for more simple weeknight recipes?
 Check out the following!

-- Preheat oven to 425F.
+- Cut the zucchini into sticks.
+Preheat oven to 425F.
 To cut zucchini into sticks, begin by trimming off the ends of each squash.
 Cut zucchini in half lengthwise, then place each half cut side down on a cutting board.
 Make long, thin slices down the length of the zucchini, about ½" thick.
 Next, cut each stick into fries about 3" long.
 Size will vary depending on how big the squash is.
 The important thing is that they're mostly uniform in shape and size.

 - Assemble breading station.
-Place rice flour in a medium bowl.
+Place ½ cup rice flour in a medium bowl.
 Place beaten egg whites or whole eggs in a small shallow dish.
-Finally, place panko (or other breadcrumbs) in a medium bowl.
-Add parmesan and kosher salt to the panko, then mix to combine.
+Finally, place 1½ cup panko (or other breadcrumbs) in a medium bowl.
+Add 3 Tbsp Parmesan and 1 Tbsp Kosher salt to the panko, then mix to combine.

-- Begin my dredging the zucchini sticks in rice flour on all sides.
+- Coat the zucchini sticks.
+Begin my dredging the zucchini sticks in rice flour on all sides.
 Transfer zucchini to egg wash, working in batches so as not to crowd the bowl.
 Make sure zucchini is evenly coated in egg before transferring to the panko.

-- Finally, toss zucchini sticks to ensure panko is on all sides.
+- Bread in panko.
+Finally, toss zucchini sticks to ensure panko is on all sides.
 Place breaded zucchini fries on a wire rack placed on top of a rimmed baking sheet.
 Continue until all zucchini is breaded.

-- When ready to bake, cook zucchini fries for 20-24 minutes, or until golden brown and crispy on all sides.
-Immediately sprinkle zucchini with a generous pinch of maldon sea salt.
+- Bake until crispy.
+When ready to bake, cook zucchini fries for 20-24 minutes, or until golden brown and crispy on all sides.
+Immediately sprinkle zucchini with a generous pinch of flaky sea salt.
 Serve immediately with marinara.